dcervenkov/audfprint2/README.md

 uv run ruff check
 ```

 This version uses `ffmpeg` to read input files.
 You must have a working `ffmpeg` binary in your path (try `ffmpeg -V` at the command prompt).
+If `ffmpeg` is installed in a non-standard location, point audfprint2 at it with `--ffmpeg-path /full/path/to/ffmpeg` or by setting the environment variable `AUDFPRINT_FFMPEG`.

 Based on Matlab prototype, http://www.ee.columbia.edu/~dpwe/resources/matlab/audfprint/ .
 This python code will actually read and use databases created by the Matlab code (version 0.90 upwards).